-Hervé Schlosser has been working in the sports betting industry over the last 15 years.
+Hervé Schlosser has been working in the sports betting industry for the last 15 years.
 He founded and launched Sportnco and was its CEO and main shareholder from 2008 to 2022.

-The Company started as a B2C business in sports betting in the newly regulated French market as it got one of the first sports betting license in 2010.
+The company started as a B2C business in sports betting in the newly regulated French market when it got one of the first sports betting licences in 2010.
 He has since launched a B2B business under Sportnco, in France, Europe and South America.

-Schlosser negotiated the sale of Sportnco to Gaming Innovation Group (GiG), which was signed in December 2021 and closed on the 1st of April 2022.
-He now works as Managing Director of Sportnco.
+Schlosser negotiated the sale of Sportnco to Gaming Innovation Group (GiG), which was signed in December 2021 and closed on 1 April 2022.
+He now works as managing director of Sportnco.

 Gaming Innovation Group (GiG) closed the acquisition of highly-regarded sportsbook and platform provider Sportnco for €51.3m in April this year.